Twisted circle compactification of $\mathcal{N}=4$ SYM and its Holographic Dual: Extension to Dp-brane theories ( p=1,5 )

-It is possible to extend the twisted circle compactification procedure which preserves SUSY to different dimensions, particularly even dimensions.
-Consider maximally supersymmetric Yang-Mills theory in $2(l+1)$ dimensions, formulated on ${\mathbb R}^{1,2l}\times S^1$ with SUSY breaking boundary conditions for the fermions.
+Given the simple realisation of the twisted circle compactification for the ${\cal N}=4$ theory and its gravity dual, it is natural ask if it is possible to extend this SUSY preserving procedure to different maximally SUSY D$p$-brane theories, particularly those in even dimensions.
+Consider maximally supersymmetric Yang-Mills theory in $2(l+1)$ dimensions ($l=0,1,2$), formulated on ${\mathbb R}^{1,2l}\times S^1$ with SUSY breaking boundary conditions for the fermions.
 The $R$-symmetry group of the theory is $SO(8-2l)$ with maximal abelian group $U(1)^{\mathfrak r}$, where ${\mathfrak r}=4-l$, the rank of the $R$-symmetry group.
 In such cases we expect the background gauge field holonomy to be $\Phi_{\cal R}=2\pi/{\mathfrak r}$.
-We limit ourselves to the holographic descriptions of corresponding field theories.
+In this paper, we limit ourselves to the holographic descriptions of corresponding field theories, pointing out that the procedure for obtaining the gravity duals to the even dimensional field theories is a straightforward generalisation of the four-dimensional case.